In an online world of “more of the same,” creating differentiation is a must.

 Digging deep and finding the magic that makes you shine and then sharing it in a consistent voice is critical.

-So how can you use the Internet to your benefit?
+So how can you use social media to your benefit?

 Quickly overcome your competition and position your business or brand as the go-to leader within your industry or niche.